-The Main Academic Supervisor will be registered through the submission of the "Report of Research Title" to the Educational Affairs Division Graduate School section with his/her name and hanko or handwritten signature.
+The Main Academic Supervisor will be registered through the submission of the "Report of Research Title" to the Educational Affairs Division Graduate School section upon his/her approval.
 The Main Academic Supervisor will recommend the Supervisor according to the student's research title.